Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    Open `agents` file under /conf , put each Smart Agent server's hostname or IP address line by line.
 This configuration file is required by Smart Server to communicate with each Agent.
 So please make sure Smart Server can access these hosts by SSH without password.
    After the configuration, the Smart Agents should be installed in the same path on their respective hosts as the one of Smart Server.

-* **Configure how to access MySQL DB**
+* **Configure database**

+   MySQL or SQLite can be used to store metadata for SSM.
+Alternatively, user can choose TiDB which has been integrated with SSM.
+   TiDB is a distributed NewSQL database, which can provide good scalability and high availability for SSM.
+   You just need to follow one of the two following options to configure database for SSM.

+   Option 1.
+Use MySQL/SQLite
-   You need to install a MySQL instance first.
-Then open conf/druid.xml, configure how SSM can access MySQL DB.
+   You need to install a MySQL or SQLite instance first.
+Open conf/druid.xml, configure how SSM can access MySQL DB.
 Basically filling out the
    DB url, username and password are enough.
 Please be noted that, security support will be enabled later.
-Here is an example,
+Here is an example for MySQL,

    ```xml
    <properties>